woges/UDACITY-self-driving-car/term3_project14_capstone_project/README.md

 [SSD-Inception traffic light detector](https://drive.google.com/open?id=1CIGRgaKqLjSYj2NZZB3XtwBq0qlh1GQu)

+Further information about our implementation can be found [here](README_implementation.md).

 ---

 This is the project repo for the final project of the Udacity Self-Driving Car Nanodegree: Programming a Real Self-Driving Car.
 For more information about the project, see the project introduction [here](https://classroom.udacity.com/nanodegrees/nd013/parts/6047fe34-d93c-4f50-8336-b70ef10cb4b2/modules/e1a23b06-329a-4684-a717-ad476f0d8dff/lessons/462c933d-9f24-42d3-8bdc-a08a5fc866e4/concepts/5ab4b122-83e6-436d-850f-9f4d26627fd9).